-NBC shows this season (so far): Blindspot, Best Time Ever With Neil Patrick Harris, The Biggest Loser, The Carmichael Show, Caught on Camera with Nick Cannon, Chicago PD, Chicago Fire, Chicago Med, Dateline NBC, Grimm, Heroes Reborn, Law & Order: Special Victims Unit, Little Big Shots, The Mysteries of Laura, The Player, Shades of Blue, Superstore, Telenovela, Truth Be Told, Undateable, The Voice, and You, Me and the Apocalypse.
+NBC shows this season (so far): The Blacklist, The Blacklist: Redemption, Blindspot, Caught On Camera With Nick Cannon, Chicago Fire, Chicago Justice, Chicago Med, Chicago PD, Dateline NBC, Emerald City, The Good Place, Grimm, Law & Order: Special Victims Unit, Little Big Shots, Powerless, The New Celebrity Apprentice, Shades of Blue, Superstore, Taken, This Is Us, Timeless, To Tell the Truth, The Voice, and The Wall.

 The averages are based on the final national numbers (live plus same day viewing).
 The demos are typically reported with one decimal place but I’ve included two for more accurate ranking.